vectos/goedverhaal/README.md

 `def decide[B](f: (A, List[F[Unit]]) => F[B])(implicit F: Sync[F]): F[B]`

-So we pass in the function `def decider(value: Either[String, Unit], compensatingActions: List[IO[Unit]]): IO[Unit]` to decide over the output of the `EitherT` computation.
+So we pass in the function `def decider(value: Either[String, Unit], compensatingActions: List[IO[Unit]]): IO[Unit]` to decide over the output of the `EitherT` action.
 Since we got the stack of compensating actions in our hands we can decide to rollback when it meets a special condition.
 In this case we rollback when we receive a `Left` value.

 If any `IO` effect would cause a `Exception` in between, it will never reach the `f` function as defined as above.
 It will execute all the compensating actions accumulated up till that point.